sanskrit/raw_etexts_english/blogs/manasataramgini/2020-05-25_vie1b9a3e1b987u-the-marut-s-and-rudra.md

 +++
-title = "Viṣṇu, the Marut-s andxa0Rudra"
+title = "Viṣṇu, the Marut-s and Rudra"

 +++
 This note might be read as a continuation of the these two earlier